Mr. Louthian and the Louthian Law Firm provided me with excellent legal services regarding a legal issue with a major corporation.

-Charleston boating accidents can cause a wide range of injuries.
-Those with the most serious injuries may face thousands of dollars in medical bills after they get to the nearest trauma center (often, Medical University of South Carolina Health or MUSC Shawn Jenkins Children’s Hospital).
+Orangeburg boating accidents can cause a wide range of injuries.
+Those with the most serious injuries may face thousands of dollars in medical bills after they get to the nearest trauma center.
 Victims then receive an injury assessment and stabilization before doctors build a plan to treat their injuries.

 Some victims also require hospitalization, surgery, therapy, inpatient rehabilitation, and ongoing care and support.